Chris Hogan Everyday Millionaires Book Review

-Chapter 7 – Live On Less Than You Make
+Chapter 7 – Everyday Millionaire Habit #3 – Live On Less Than You Make

-You can’t build wealth and become an everyday millionaire if you spend more than you make.
+You can’t build wealth if you spend more than you make.
 It’s just basic math.

 And that math is carried out through a monthly budget.
 Most of the discussion on budgeting focuses on the qualitative side rather than the number crunching.